dassjosh/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/DiscordInteraction.md

 # Token property

-Continuation token for responding to the interaction Interaction tokens are valid for 15 minutes and can be used to send followup messages but you must send an initial response within 3 seconds of receiving the event.
+Continuation token for responding to the interaction tokens are valid for 15 minutes and can be used to send followup messages, but you must send an initial response within 3 seconds of receiving the event.
 If the 3 second deadline is exceeded, the token will be invalidated.

 ```csharp
 public string Token { get; set; }